Epsilon Eridani b

 Epsilon Eridani b, formally named AEgir [sic], is an exoplanet approximately 10.5 light-years away orbiting the star Epsilon Eridani, in the constellation of Eridanus (the River).
 The planet was discovered in 2000, and as of 2025 remains the only confirmed planet in its planetary system.
 It is a remarkably close analog to Jupiter, with similar mass and orbit.

 Name

 The planet and its host star are one of the planetary systems selected by the International Astronomical Union as part of NameExoWorlds, their public process for giving proper names to exoplanets and their host star (where no proper name already exists).
 The process involved public nomination and voting for the new names.
-In December 2015, the IAU announced the winning names were AEgir [sic] for the planet (pronounced /ˈiːdʒər/ [Anglicized] or /ˈeɪjɪər/, an approximation of the old Norse Ægir) and Ran for the star.
+In December 2015, the IAU announced the winning names were AEgir for the planet (pronounced /ˈiːdʒər/ [Anglicized] or /ˈeɪjɪər/, an approximation of the old Norse Ægir) and Ran for the star.
 James Ott, age 14, submitted the names for the IAU contest and won.

 The moon Aegir of Saturn is also named after the mythological Ægir, and differs in spelling only by capitalization.